 Brundtland, between terms as prime minister, agreed to lead the group and began work in December, 1983.
 She did things differently than other commissions.
 She put together a team that equally represented developed and developing countries.
 She held meeting not in a glitzy European capital, but throughout the world, including site visits and public hearings in places with dire economic and environmental conditions.
 With the commission’s executive director, Jim MacNeill, she determined to produce a report that integrated the ideas of environmental quality and economic development.
 And they conspired to make the report the beginning, not the end, of their work.

 Perhaps better than any global leader, Brundtland understood the connections between health, prosperity and environmental quality.
 Rather than seeing the environment as something to be cleaned up after economic activity produced pollution, habitat change and public health issues, she saw the three as being inescapably connected.
 The commission termed the connection “sustainability,” thus defining a word that has now become the universal standard for more appropriate public policy and private actions.

 And on page 8 of Our Common Future, Brundtland coined the definition of sustainability that has also become the universal standard:

 “Humanity has the ability to make development sustainable—to ensure that it meets the needs of the present without compromising the ability of future generations to meet their own needs.”

-With those 30 words, the commission set the world on a course that has produced a continuing series of global meeting and agreements on environmental improvement, from Rio to Copenhagen and, most recently, to Paris.
-The commission is now known popularly as the Brundtland Commission, and those 30 words as the Brundtland definition of sustainability.
+With those 30 words, the commission set the world on a course that has produced a continuing series of global meeting and agreements on environmental improvement, from Rio to Copenhagen and, most recently, to Paris (learn more about the Paris agreement here) .
+The original commission is now known popularly as the Brundtland Commission, and those 30 words as the Brundtland definition of sustainability.